MetaMask/core/docs/reviewing-release-prs.md

 ## 1. Review packages being published

 First, it is important to understand how the release automation knows which packages to publish, and which to ignore.
+Simply put:

-Simply put, if the version for a package is bumped within the release PR, that version will be published.
+**If the version for a package is bumped within the release PR, that version will be published.**

 You may see changes made to a package within a release PR, but if the version is not being bumped, those changes will not be published (until some future release).

+So:

-So the first thing to do is to gather the list of packages that will be published by finding those in the PR that have a version bump.
-Ensure that there aren't any packages included in this list that should not be published.
-Assuming that there aren't any, take a note of the versions they have now and the versions they will have after the release.
+- Gather the list of packages that will be published by finding those in the PR that have a version bump.
+- Ensure that there aren't any packages included in this list that should not be published.
+- Take a note of the versions they have now and the versions they will have after the release.

 Once you have this information, you'll want to review the changes to the packages.

-## 2. Review changes
+## 2. Review changes being published

-You can review changes to packages two ways.
+You can locate and review all of the changes that will be published in two ways:

 ### A. Review pull requests listed in new changelog entries

 New releases are accompanied by new changelog entries to the packages being published.
 These changelog entries are most likely to appear in the release PR itself, and these changelog entries are most likely to link to a PR that made the changes.
-So, a quick way to review the changes-to-be-published is to look through the linked PRs in the changelogs.
+So, a quick way to review the changes to be published is to look through the linked PRs in the changelogs.

 ### B. Review commits